Dos, Don’ts, and Costs of Podcast Sponsorships in 2026

 Post-roll ads run at the end of the episode.
 They cost less because some listeners drop off before the episode finishes, so the reach can be lower.

-In 2025, pre-roll ads average $15 to $30 CPM, mid-roll host-reads average $25 to $40 CPM, and post-roll ads land around $10 to $20 CPM, according to recent data.
+Recent data shows that pre-roll ads average $15 to $30 CPM, mid-roll host-reads average $25 to $40 CPM, and post-roll ads land around $10 to $20 CPM.

-To reap the advantages of all these three types of podcast ads in one go, Masters of Scale takes a hybrid approach.
 This means a listener might hear the host seamlessly weaving a brand message into the conversation, followed by a professionally crafted mid-roll spot, and, depending on when and where they’re listening, an automatically inserted pre-roll ad tailored to their location or device.
-It’s a strategy that boosts relevance, maintains authenticity, and maximizes monetization across back catalog episodes.

-How Much Do Podcast Ads Cost in 2025?
-(Host-Read vs. Programmatic vs. Video CPMs (2025 Rates)
+How Much Do Podcast Ads Cost in 2026?
+(Host-Read vs. Programmatic vs. Video CPMs)

 Podcast ad costs depend on how the ad is delivered and where it appears.

 Host-read ads are when the podcast host reads or talks about the sponsor in their own voice and style.
 These feel more like recommendations, so listeners trust them more.
 That trust keeps average CPMs higher.
-In 2025, host-read spots typically average $25 to $40 CPM (according to Acast) and can go higher for shows with niche B2B audiences.

 Video podcast ads are rising in popularity.
 Many shows film episodes for YouTube and social media clips, which lets sponsors pay for combined audio and visual reach.
 Bundling video can push CPMs above $45, but you need to prove that the audience is watching and not just listening.